tanthanakorn2541/MSTAC_Deep_Learning_COVID19/README.md

 ## Running the Project

-1. Run `train_and_evaluate.py` to train and evaluate the machine learning and deep learning models.
+1. Run `train_and_evaluate.py` to train and evaluate the deep learning models.
-2. Run `main.py` to perform predictions using the trained models.
+2. Run `main.py` to perform predictions using the stacked models.

 ## Libraries Required